Catch-ups and rescheduling test sessions

 Please also be aware:

-- If writing tests must be rescheduled after day 1 (Year 3), day 2 (Year 5) or day 3 (Years 7 and 9), the school must notify the TAA as soon as possible.
+If writing tests must be rescheduled after day 1 (Year 3) or day 2 (Years 5, 7 and 9), the school must notify the test administration authority as soon as possible.